scowalt/lemme-fizzem/README.md

 # Lemme Fizz'Em!

-The goal of this project is to automatically replace every champion's selection sound with the classic "Lemme At'em" of Fizz.
+The goal of this project was to automatically replace every champion's selection sound with the classic "Lemme At'em" of Fizz.
+It also works for any other champion's selection sound.

 ## [Download](https://github.com/scowalt/lemme-fizzem/releases)